A personal wealth plan is the foundation for building wealth but many people delay in making one.

 2. Where Do You Want to Live?

-If you already know you want to live in New York City like one of my clients vs my hometown of highly affordable Tupelo, Mississippi, you’re going to want to plan to have a lot more money accumulated or coming in monthly (income streams).
+If you already know you want to live in New York City like one of my clients vs my hometown of highly affordable Tupelo, Mississippi, you’re going to want to plan to have a lot more money accumulated or flowing in monthly.

 3. How Much Do You Want to Spend?